isc-projects/bind9/bin/dnssec/dnssec-keyfromlabel.rst

 Description
 ~~~~~~~~~~~

-``dnssec-keyfromlabel`` generates a pair of key files that reference a
+:program:`dnssec-keyfromlabel` generates a pair of key files that reference a
 key object stored in a cryptographic hardware service module (HSM).
 The
 private key file can be used for DNSSEC signing of zone data as if it
 were a conventional signing key created by ``dnssec-keygen``, but the